-Has the latest French budget changed anything?
-Get to know the 2021 tax rates for income and investments, social charges, French wealth tax and succession tax in France.
+Has the latest French budget changed any tax for 2021?
+Get to know the tax rates for income and investments, social charges, French wealth tax and succession tax.

 Anyone who has been living in France a while knows how frequently tax rules can change, and how significantly too.
 Some reforms are good news for taxpayers, while others increase their tax burden.